svban/Numeralize.nvim/README.md

 # Numeralize.nvim

-Numeralize.nvim is a Neovim plugin that converts numbers in your text to their corresponding words or Roman numerals.
+Numeralize.nvim is a Neovim plugin that converts numbers into text or Roman numerals.
 This plugin allows you to easily convert numbers in a specified pattern to either English words or Roman numerals within your Neovim buffer.

 ## Features
 - Convert numbers to English words